Volunteer in Kenya – Most affordable volunteer programs with IKPVA!!

 Iko Poran is an NGO based in a developing country.
 We are dedicated to helping you help others, at the lowest possible price.
 We are interested in making volunteering abroad more accessible so that more people can help do really important work.

-Participants in our Kenya programs normally find US$ 30 to be sufficient for weekly expenses in the country.
+Participants in our programs to volunteer in Kenya normally find US$ 30 to be sufficient for weekly expenses in the country.

 The program fee should be paid to the host country and it is due 30 days before the project start date